RamonJWS/fast-api-blog/README.md

 ## Improvements:

-- Add DNS and VPC to AWS infrastructure.
+- Add DNS AWS infrastructure.
+- Add in automatic docker image deployment to ECR on commits to main (as long as tests pass).
 - Add in NSFW text and image classification for unwanted content.
 - Add in update method for posts.
 - Add in upvotes and comments to posts.